Skip to content

 Fig 11 — Internal audit trail: structured borrower data for compliance

-Three Design Systems, One Experience
+White-Label System: Three Brands, One Experience

 Warm Precision

-Fluent 2 — Microsoft
+Fluent 2 — Enterprise

 Segoe UI Variable.
 White surfaces.
 Purple brand accent.
 4–8px radius.
 Elevation shadows not borders.

-Dark Mode — Raycast
+Dark Mode — Fintech

 Inter font.
 Near-black background.
 Teal accent.
 Noise texture overlay.
 Ambient glow.
 10–12px radius.
 White-at-opacity borders.